Space-Saver-Bookings/Space-Saver-Docs/README.md

 ### Feature 2 (Space management)

-Users can create a space and share a the ID for others to access.
+Users can create a space and share the ID for others to access.
 The creator of a space is automatically designated as the admin.
-Admins have the authority to create and name rooms within the space.
+Admins have the authority to create, edit and name rooms within the space.

 ### Feature 3 (User access management)

-Admins can view users in their space, with options to read user details and remove users.
-Admins can assign permissions, with only one admin allowed at a time, triggering a warning when attempting to change.
+Any user can view users in their space.
+An admin can assign permissions, with only one admin allowed at a time, triggering a warning when attempting to change.

 Optional feature for users to view analytics.

 ### Feature 4 (Booking Management)

 Users can manage bookings, including creation, viewing, updating, and deleting.
-A calendar overview displays all space bookings, showcasing the user's name and reserved time.
-There's an overview of available rooms, and both users and admins can update/delete bookings.
+A calendar overview displays bookings in a Space, showcasing the user's name and reserved time.
+There's an overview of available rooms, and both users and admins can update/delete bookings for which they are a part of.

 Optional feature for notification of booking.